Jane Philpott: Post-parliamentary career

 In February 2020, Philpott was appointed dean of the Queen's University Faculty of Health Sciences and director of the Queen's School of Medicine, and CEO of the Southeastern Ontario Academic Medical Organization (effective July 1, 2020).

 In May 2020, during the COVID-19 pandemic in Canada, Philpott called for a national inquiry into long-term care facilities after a Canadian Armed Forces report on poor conditions in five Ontario homes that necessitated the deployment of military health personnel.

 In spring 2024, Philpott released a book called Health for All: A Doctor's Prescription for a Healthier Canada.

 In October 2024, Philpott was appointed by the Ontario provincial government of Doug Ford to take up a chair position in December of a task force on connecting Ontarians to primary-care doctors within five years.

 Personal life

 In 1986, she married Paul Eric “Pep” Philpott, son of accountant Phyllis Crawley and Presbyterian minister Rev. James Philpott.
 They joined the Sudan Interior Mission and moved to Niger in 1989, where Philpott practiced medicine.

 In March 1991, both of their young daughters contracted meningococcemia; Emily died, while Bethany recovered.
 Following this, the family returned to Canada, settling in Stouffville, Ontario, in 1998.
 After returning to Canada, Philpott worked as a family physician for 17 years.
-She served as the chief of family medicine at Markham Stouffville Hospital from 2008 to 2014.
+She was the chief of family medicine at Markham Stouffville Hospital from 2008 to 2014.

 Philpott is involved as a song leader at the Community Mennonite Church, and Pep Philpott works as a CBC Radio journalist.
 Their surviving children are Bethany, Jacob, David, and Lydia.
 Bethany graduated from McMaster University with a medical degree in 2017.
 As of 2024, Philpott and her husband have two grandchildren.